 Asynchronous Database Operation

 You get more performance by concurrency.
 The idea of async database operations is to release the business logics thread while the database is doing its job.
-This can lead a huge performance difference on heavy traffic environment (basically, will your business logics server / web-server crash or not).
+This can lead to a huge performance difference in a heavy traffic environment (basically, will your business logics server / web-server crash or not).

 In the picture, we talk about the red block, which can be released to serve other customers.
-As usual with async operations, there will be more thread context switching, which may cause minor performance delays, but concurrency benefits should outweigh the context switching cons.
+As usual with async operations, there will be more thread context switching, which may cause minor performance delays, but concurrency benefits should outweigh the cons of context switching.

 This is the theory.
-In practice SQLProvider is calling implementation of async methods from abstract classes under System.Data.Common.
-The implementation quality of your database connection .NET drivers will define if async is good for you or not.
-(E.g. The current situation is that MS-SQL-server handles async well and MySQL not so.)
+In practice, SQLProvider is calling the implementation of async methods from abstract classes under System.Data.Common.
+The implementation quality of your database connection .NET drivers will determine whether or not async is good for you.
+(E.g. The current situation is that MS-SQL-server handles async well, and MySQL does not so.)

 Your execution thread may change.
-For transactions to support this, .NET 4.5.1 has a fix for asynchronous transactions that has to be explicitly used.
+For transactions to support this, .NET 4.5.1 has a fix for asynchronous transactions that must be explicitly used.

 Async queries and updates